Specialist Certificate in Glaucoma and Retinal Disease

 To gain the Master of Clinical Optometry students must complete one core subject (Research Studies in Optometry) and three of the six offered elective subjects.
 The course can be completed online, part-time over two years.

-Elective subjects include Anterior Eye Disease and Dry Eye, Management of Contact Lens Patients, Management of Neuro-opthalmic Disorders, Glaucoma and Retinal Disease, and Management of Low Vision Patients.
+Elective subjects include Anterior Eye Disease and Dry Eye, Management of Contact Lens Patients, Management of Neuro-ophthalmic Disorders, Glaucoma and Retinal Disease, and Management of Low Vision Patients.

 Students should expect to commit approximately 340 hours per subject, including all online activities, assessments, reading, and preparation.